-Cittanouva’s style is as Italian as can be.
-The menu “speaks” in Italian and there are dishes like fried artichokes (which you might order in Rome) or pappardella with braised rabbit (which you might find in Tuscany).
+Cittanouva’s head chef is the well-known Kevin Penner, which lets you know the food is well-prepared.
+The menu “speaks” in Italian and there are dishes like fried artichokes (which you might order in Rome) or a pasta called malloreddus, served with sausage, saffron, and ricotta (which you might find in Sardinia).
+The thin-crust pizzas are first rate.
 Doors that fold back open the restaurant to a sidewalk patio and there’s a vine-covered patio at back.
 The decor is black and white and the fittings are Milan-elegantissimo.
-Cittanuova's thin-crust pizzas are first rate.
-Kevin Penner, the head chef, is assisted by Francisco Mones and you can count on food that is well-prepared.
-Those who don't want a full meal can drop in, cafe-style, for homemade gelato and espresso, or sit at the bar to watch a game.
+You are welcome to drop in for homemade gelato and espresso, or to sit at the bar and watch a game.